Accident Forgiveness Insurance: How It Works & Is It Worth the Cost?

 Progressive Accident Forgiveness

 Progressive has one of the most flexible programs.
-Small accident forgiveness (claims ≤$500) is free for all customers.
-Large accident forgiveness is earned after five years of clean driving with Progressive — and it covers accidents of any claim size.
+Small accident forgiveness (claims ≤$500) is free for all customers in most states.
+Large accident forgiveness is earned after five consecutive years of accident- and violation-free driving with Progressive — and it covers accidents of any claim size.
 A purchased upgrade is also available immediately.
+See how much insurance goes up after an accident to understand why this protection matters, especially for Progressive customers, who can face some of the steepest post-accident surcharges.

 GEICO Accident Forgiveness

-GEICO calls its program Claim Forgiveness and offers a free version to drivers who've been accident-free for five or more years.
-Drivers under age 21 may not qualify for the free tier.
+GEICO calls its program Claim Forgiveness and offers a free version to drivers who've been accident-free for five or more years and are at least 21 years old.
 An upgraded paid version is also available for those who don't yet meet the eligibility window.
-The average rate increase GEICO applies after an at-fault accident is around $322 per year — making their forgiveness program a valuable shield.
+Note that GEICO's accident forgiveness is not available in California or Connecticut per state regulations.

 Accident Forgiveness ≠ Clean Record